Cassette tape: Decline

-Despite sales of CDs overtaking those of prerecorded cassettes in the early 1990s in the U.S., the format remained popular for specific applications, such as car audio, personal stereos, boomboxes, telephone answering machines, dictation, field recording, home recording, and mixtapes well into the decade.
+Despite sales of CDs overtaking those of pre-recorded cassettes in the early 1990s in the U.S., the format remained popular for specific applications, such as car audio, personal stereos, boomboxes, telephone answering machines, dictation, field recording, home recording, and mixtapes well into the decade.
 Cassette players were typically more resistant to shocks than CD players, and their lower fidelity was not considered a serious drawback in mobile use.
 With the introduction of electronic skip protection it became possible to use portable CD players on the go, and automotive CD players became viable.
 CD-R drives and media also became affordable for consumers around the same time.

 By 1993, annual shipments of CD players had reached 5 million, up 21% from the year before; while cassette player shipments had dropped 7% to approximately 3.4 million.
 Sales of pre-recorded music cassettes in the US dropped from 442 million in 1990 to 274,000 by 2007.
 For audiobooks, the final year that cassettes represented more than 50% of total market sales was 2002 when they were replaced by CDs as the dominant media.

 The last new car with an available cassette player was a 2014 TagAZ AQUiLA.
 Four years prior, Sony had stopped the production of personal cassette players.
 In 2011, the Oxford English Dictionary removed the phrase "cassette player" from its 12th edition Concise version, which prompted some media sources to mistakenly report that the term "cassette tape" was being removed.

 In India, music continued to be released on the cassette format due to its low cost until 2009.